L1mmp/TicTacToe.WebApi/README.md

 2) You can create ur own game using .../api/Games/create
 3) If u want to join some game u need to use .../api/Games/join?gameId={GameId}.
 4) After this u can use .../api/Games/move?gameId={GameId} with move body.

+P.S Use swagger doc to get request and responce info.